sooondro/Authentication/README.md

   -in server folder npm install joi for validating
   -in server do npm install monk, then new folder called db in server, then new file connection.js -add db in auth index.js

+Creating frontend
+  -npx @vue/cli create client - creates a client folder and vuecli in it -npm run serve starts a autorefreshing webpack server -